erhathaway/cellular_automata/README.md

 # A Social Cellular Automata and Generative Art Experiment

 NOTE: This is currently the pre-release.
-This means menus may be disabled, styling maybe be broken, routing may be disabled, and certain optimizations may still be missing.
+This means menus may be disabled, styling may be broken, routing may be disabled, and certain optimizations may still be missing.

 ## What is this?